15 coupon campaign ideas impacting every stage of customer lifecycle.

 6. Pre-launch / Beta tester Incentive.

-A pre-launch campaign can help you to jumpstart a demand, drive traffic and peak interest for your product or brand and shaping how your targeted consumers will perceive your product before they even get it in their hands.
+A pre-launch campaign can help you to jumpstart a demand, drive traffic and peak interest for your product or brand, and shape how your targeted consumers will perceive your product before they even get it in their hands.
 Look at the example of ‘Forever 21’, a clothing brand.
 Launching a collection line in collaboration with Kylie and Kendall Jenner, they created a huge pre-launch campaign - by the day the store began selling the clothing line, their target customers already raved about it.
 Of course, a big part of Forever 21 success has a lot to do with the celebrities involved in the campaign and like most of us, you don’t have the resources.
 But, the good news is that with the help of special deals you can still create a buzz and a killer pre-launch campaign.

 By offering early access or coupons that are sent only to consumers who signed up for your product before it is launched, you can build up a buzz, have an estimation of the demand for your product early on and collect the user base in advance of the product launch.